Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation

-Describing the dynamics of open quantum bosonic systems systems with a large number of modes remains highly nontrivial.
-The full quantum dynamics of interacting bosons—especially under non-equilibrium and dissipative conditions—poses severe challenges due to the infinite-dimensional Hilbert space of each mode, the presence of strong quantum correlations, and the need to capture both transient and steady-state behavior.
-Powerful methods, like those based on the Density Matrix Renormalization Group \cite{schollwock2011density}, Matrix Product States and Tensor Networks ~\cite{orus2019tensor}, have been applied to driven-dissipative settings mostly for spin lattices ~\cite{Kilda2021,Hryniuk2024}, while open bosonic systems remains a more difficult hurdle.
-Other techniques, such as the corner-space renormalization method~\cite{Finazzi2015Corner}, use low-rank representations of the many-body density matrix and can reach accuracies comparable to exact diagonalization even with bosons.
-The Corner Space Renormalization approach has proven effective in describing non-equilibrium phase transitions~\cite{rota2019quantum}.
-Yet, it is constrained to steady-state properties and to systems with moderately low von Neumann entropy, which limits the size of the systems that can be simulated.

-The emergence of machine learning approaches has sparked interest in Neural Quantum States~\cite{carleo2017solving}.
+The full quantum dynamics of interacting bosons—especially under non-equilibrium and dissipative conditions \cite{RMP2025}—poses severe challenges due to the infinite-dimensional Hilbert space of each mode, the presence of strong quantum correlations, and the need to capture both transient and steady-state behavior.
+Powerful methods, such as those based on the Density Matrix Renormalization Group \cite{schollwock2011density}, Matrix Product States, and Tensor Networks~\cite{orus2019tensor}, have been applied to driven-dissipative settings mostly for spin lattices~\cite{Kilda2021,Hryniuk2024}, while open bosonic systems, especially in more than one dimensions, remain a more difficult hurdle. \\ \cri{The emergence of machine learning approaches has sparked interest in Neural Quantum States~\cite{carleo2017solving}.
 These methods provide expressive variational \textit{ansätze} for quantum many-body wavefunctions and have reached state-of-the-art performance in simulating ground states of lattice spin models and related systems~\cite{Carrasquilla2021, Vicentini2019, Hartmann2019, PhysRevB.99.214306, Nagy2019, Torlai2018NNQST, Carnazza_2022, Luo2022,Denis2025}.
-However, extending them to bosonic statistics or continuous variables in driven-dissipative regimes has proven to be difficult.
-As emphasized on the recent work on bosons~\cite{Denis2025}, “accurate neural representations of the density matrix are still unavailable” for such settings.
+However, extending them to bosonic statistics or continuous variables in driven-dissipative regimes has proven to be difficult.} \cri{As emphasized in recent work on bosons~\cite{Denis2025}, “accurate neural representations of the density matrix are still unavailable’’ for such settings.} Other techniques use low-rank representations of the many-body density matrix \cite{Finazzi2015Corner,Santos2025} and can reach accuracies comparable to exact diagonalization even with bosons. \cri{In particular, the Corner Space Renormalization approach has proven effective in describing non-equilibrium quantum phase transitions~\cite{rota2019quantum}, yet it is constrained to steady-state properties and to systems with moderately low von Neumann entropy, which limits the size of the systems that can be simulated.}